NewFind your real estate agent style: take the assessment

 Search homes for sale in Lancaster County

-Why the millage looks so high
+Why the millage looks low here

 2018